Soulieman Marouf

 Marouf is a friend of the Syrian President, Bashar al-Assad, and has been called his "London fixer".
-In October 2012, his assets were frozen and he was banned from travelling in the European Union member states.
+In October 2012, his assets were frozen, and he was banned from travelling in European Union member states.
 He was the first UK resident to be subjected to EU sanctions against Syria.
 This ban was lifted in May 2014.

 His 2016 holdings included several luxury flats in London, valued at approximately £6m.

 He lives in St John's Wood, London, with his wife and children.